spulec/pep8ify/README.rst

 Installation
 ------------

-This library currently only works with python 2.7
+This library currently works with python 2.7, 3.2, and 3.3.

 To install pep8ify, simply: ::